Technology Education B.Sc., Gymnasium and Gesamtschule Teacher

 If you want to become a technology teacher, you should also be interested in technical problems, processes, and systems.
 It is helpful to enjoy using your hands to implement something, experimenting with different solution approaches, and trying out different design options.
 These practical skills help to create a practical, hands on lesson later on.

 A critical perspective of technology and its effects is desired, as dealing responsibly with technologies is an important focus of the school lesson.

 The subject technology is currently viewed as a subject that is under-offered.
 Although only a few Gymnasien and Gesamtschulen offer the subject so far, the state government's current STEM activities are initiating more movement in the job market.
 The need for well-eduated technology teachers is increasingly growing.

-You can find information from the NRW Ministry of Schools about the career prospects for various fields of teaching through 2030 in the brochure Prognoses on the Job Market for Teachers in North Rhine-Westphalia.
+You can find information from the NRW Ministry of Schools about the career prospects for various fields of teaching through 2039/2040 in the brochure Prognoses on the Job Market for Teachers in North Rhine-Westphalia (de).

 Master's Degree Prospects

 After successfully completing the Bachelor degree, you can continue with the Master of Education lasting four semesters.
 With this degree, you can start your teaching practice.
 This phase used to be called "Refendariat" instead of "Vorbereitungsdienst".